Alabaster Dawn: How to Use Interactive Maps for 100% Exploration

 Instant deliveryNo spam, unsubscribe anytime

-Screenshot from Alabaster Dawn
+Alabaster Dawn in-game screenshot

-Where third-party maps are still weak
+Where third-party maps fall short

 • A missing marker does not automatically mean the item does not exist.

-• A visible marker does not guarantee immediate access if your story progress or movement options are behind.
+• A visible marker does not guarantee access if your story progress or movement options are behind.

 F